Chartwell guided house highlights tours

 Join our knowledgeable guide on a tour of selected rooms* in the house at Chartwell, including exclusive access to Winston's bedroom.
-The themed highlights tours run at 4pm Mon-Fri, excluding Bank Holidays, and must be booked in advance.
-Spaces are limited to 8 on this intimate one hour tour.
+The themed highlights tours run at 4pm Mon-Fri, excluding Bank Holidays.
+Spaces are limited to 6 on this intimate tour.

 *as it is a highlights tour, it doesn't include access to all rooms.
 Those wanting to see the whole house will need to obtain a timed ticket to visit the house on a self-guided basis.

 The tour includes several steps both between rooms and up staircases.
-Visitors should be prepared to be standing for one hour.
+Visitors should be prepared to be standing for 45 minutes.

 In September 2016 our Keep Churchill at Chartwell appeal was launched with the aim of raising £7.1 million to secure many of Churchill's belongings for the nation.

 In addition to securing objects in the collection, money raised from the appeal is also enabling new rooms and spaces to be opened by 2020.
 The first of these rooms in Winston's bedroom.